vhtnam/chatbot-docs/source/_install/install_supervisor.rst

 Installing Supervisor
 ==============

-If you don't have root access to your server, ignore this section.
+..
+Note:: If you don't have root access to your server, ignore this section.

 ==============
 For Centos